- Additional Information

 - A mat (or blanket), a pillow, and a large towel for lab table.

-- A sense of humor and your brain for some new concepts & thoughts!
+- Also bring a sense of humor and your brain for some new concepts & thoughts!

 Course Evaluation: Yes